HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 We can first break this down to look like this:

 ![Equation 1](https://raw.githubusercontent.com/HishamT/Intro-to-Matrix-Algebra/main/equation1.png "Equation 1")

+Take note of the patterns in the alignment of the numbers.

 This system of equations can be elegantly represented using a matrix: